 Want to check out hotels in Lake Garda straight away?
 Then click here to find the best hotels in Lake Garda

-Another tip for the best place to visit in Northern Italy is…Bellagio.
-Full of romantic little shops, the pretty and famous staircase, and the gorgeous promenade, Bellagio is one of the best places to go in Northern Italy.
-I consider it even more picturesque than Como.
+Bellagio is full of romantic little shops, the pretty and famous staircase, and the gorgeous promenade, I consider it even more picturesque than Como.

 There are many cafes and places to eat, but I highly recommend Trattoria Baita Belvedere.
 It has delicious regional food, nice atmosphere, and amazing panoramic views over Lake Como.